Tayer007/AccessDatabaseManager/README.md

   - `loader.exe`

 ## Test Database
-We've included `DB.accdb` to help you explore the app.
+I've included `DB.accdb` to help you explore the app.
 Just open it and start playing around!

 ## What You Can Do
 - Switch between different database tables